The goals of the KCS Design Session include:

 - Content Standard – Describes the structure or format of an article, the intent of each of the fields, recommendation on the writing style, metadata definitions, and the article life cycle and states.
 The content standard also defines the Content Standard Checklist: the criteria by which the article can be assessed against the content standard.

 - Workflow – Describes the Solve Loop process, which includes reuse, linking, and integrating the creation and improvement of knowledge into the problem solving process.
 This deliverable also describes the Process Adherence Review (PAR) that will be used to assess compliance with the workflow (link rate and more importantly link accuracy)

 - Performance Assessment Model – The measures for individuals, teams, and organizational performance.
-Defining the KCS licensing model is also an important element of the Performance Assessment Model.
+Defining the KCS licensing or proficiency model is also an important element of the Performance Assessment Model.

 - Technology Functional Specifications – The list of features and integration requirements needed for the tools to support the KCS practices.